Dr Karen Cogan is a sports psychologist who supports Team USA athletes in dealing with mental health issues.

 Often it is helpful to check in with people, even if you haven’t heard from them and you’re kind of waiting.
 It’s good to be the one to initiate sending that message and checking in to say: “How are you doing, I was just thinking about you, what’s going on?”

-You may have to be a little creative in what you can do, but you can send flowers or a meal to somebody or you can call and have them delivered, things like that.
-It’s going to be the little things that people aren’t expecting that you can do from a distance, to let someone know that you’re thinking about them and that you’re caring.
+It’s going to be the little things that people aren’t expecting, to let someone know that you’re thinking about them and that you’re caring.